Krisna07/IdeatrackerAI/README.md

 - Generate detailed subtasks for each idea using Google Generative AI.
 - Track the progress of each idea and its subtasks.
 - View detailed breakdowns of each subtask.
-- Save and load ideas from local storage.
+- Save and load ideas from Supabase.
+- User authentication with email/password and Google OAuth.

 ## Technologies Used